-Some of the top travel destinations in South America
+Some of my top travel destinations in South America

 May 11, 2018

 After 90 days of travel across Ecuador, Peru and Bolivia with my wife (Fran) we’ve come up with a list of some of our favourite locations.